brandur/sorg/content/fragments/gossip-from-across-the-world.md

 ---
-title: Gossip From Across the World
+title: Gossip from across the world
 published_at: 2014-05-16T09:39:48Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---